 We are committed to the safety, health, and overall well-being of each of our employees and their families, providing a wide array of physical, emotional and social support.
-Our GUESS Wellness 360 online portal offers our employees physical and mental wellness support using challenges, contests, and prizes.
+Our GUESS Wellness 360 online portal in the U.S. offers our employees physical and mental wellness support using challenges, contests, and prizes.